Achievable logoAchievable logo

 b.
 Since csc(x)=sin(x)1,

-Memorizing the trig derivatives will save time but it’s also handy to know how to derive them from the derivatives of sin(x) and cos(x).
+Memorizing the trig derivatives saves time, but it’s also useful to know how to derive them from the derivatives of sin(x) and cos(x).

 Sign up for free to take 10 quiz questions on this topic